-First Apple Watch Accessory Could Detect Heart Problems Cleared By FDA
+First Apple Watch Accessory Could Detect Heart Problems, Cleared By FDA

 — S.E.A.L.
 Systems (@sealsystems) December 2, 2017

 The device also uses AI to identify the range of heart and EKG readings if they are correct for the users.
-The users could then check their heart rhythms when they seem to be something wrong, Then, the device could provide information to doctors to determine more the medical heart condition and to attend to patients or users.
+The users could then check their heart rhythms when there seems to be something wrong, Then, the device could provide information to doctors to determine the medical heart condition and to attend to patients or users.
 The device will also advise you to have an accurate EKG test if it detects problems, according to Engadget.

 AliveCor, the leader in #FDA-cleared personal electrocardiogram (#EKG) technology, today announced FDA clearance of KardiaBand in the U.S., allowing Apple Watch users to discreetly capture their EKG anytime. https://t.co/0GnwMZREUo